Grain dust forged in the agony of that old star has been discovered by a research team led by the University of Arizona.

 Identification of the problem some of the current theories of how stars die to seed the universe with raw materials for the formation of planets and, ultimately, the precursor molecules of life.

-Hidden inside chondrite meteorite collected in Antarctica, a tiny speck of Stardust is actual, likely tossed into the space of the exploded star, before there was our sun.
-Although these herbs are supposed to & # 39 is an important raw material, which contribute to the mixture, which our Sun and planets form, they rarely survive the hustle and bustle that comes with the birth of the solar system.
+Hidden inside chondrite meteorite collected in Antarctica, a tiny speck of Stardust is actual, likely tossed into space exploded star to a & # 39; the emergence of our own sun.
+Although these herbs are believed to & # 39 are important raw materials, which contribute to the mixture from which the image of the sun and our planet, they rarely survive the hustle and bustle that comes with the birth of the solar system.

-"As the actual dust from stars such presolar grains give us an idea of the building blocks from which formed our solar system," said P & # 39; er Haenecour, lead author of the article, which is scheduled for advance online publication on the site Nature Astronomy to 29 April .
-"They also give us a direct image of the star in terms of the time it was formed by the grain."
+"As the actual dust from stars such presolar grains give us an idea of the building blocks from which formed our solar system," said P & # 39; er Haenecour, leading author of the paper, which is scheduled for advance online publication on Nature's Astronomy Website April 29 "They also give us a direct image of the star in terms of the time it was formed by the grain."

 Dubbed the LAP-149, a dust grain is a single assembly known graphite and silicate grains, which can be traced to a specific type of stellar explosion called new.
 It is remarkable that he survived the journey through interstellar space, and went to the region, which will be our solar system about 4.5 billion years ago, perhaps earlier, where it has become embedded in the primitive meteorite.